ConfederacyOfGaia/Gaia/feats.md

 ## Botanist

-(Merge with Apothecary)
+*Prequisite: Wisdom 12+*

-You have mastered the wild and its inhabitants, gaining the following benefits:
+You have mastered the gathering and use of herbs.
+You gain the following benefits:

-- Increase your Wisdom score by 1, to a maximum of 20.
+* Increase your Wisdom score by 1, to a maximum of 20.
-- You gain proficiency with the herbalism kit.
+* You gain proficiency with the herbalism kit.
 If you are already proficient with it, you add double your proficiency bonus to checks you make with it.
-- As a bonus action, you can use a herb that would normally require an action to use.
+* As a bonus action, you can use a herb that would normally require an action to use.
-- Herbs in your possession are preserved for twice as long.
+* Herbs in your possession are preserved for twice as long.
+* You learn how to make potions and salves, following the rules outlined in [the magic page](magic.md).

+## Botanist II

+*Prerequisite: Druid or ranger, and the Botanist Feat*

+Your skill at gathering and using herbs to create potions and salves increases:

+* Increase your Wisdom score by 1, to a maximum of 20.
+Iff this would push your Wisdom over 20, you may increase your Intelligence score by 1, to a maximum of 20
+* You have advantage on Nature checks when creating potions and salves.
+* When creating potions and salves, the cooking time and number of checks that you need to make is halved, although never below 1.

 ## Charmer